Pi-Squared-Inc/vsl-bc-app-examples/examples/wormhole-vsl/README.md

 3. Go to [Etherscan](https://etherscan.io/myapikey) to create API key for Ethereum Sepolia chain, and go to [Arbiscan](https://arbiscan.io/myapikey) to create API key for Arbitrum Sepolia chain.

+4. Run a local VSL node or connect to a remote one.
+For local deployment you can find instructions in the [`VSL-CLI`](https://github.com/Pi-Squared-Inc/vsl-cli) and [`VSL-SDK`](https://github.com/Pi-Squared-Inc/vsl-sdk) repos.

 ### Initialization

 1. Ensure in [examples/wormhole](./) folder, execute the following commands to update dependencies and copy templates with environment variables: